,

 Class No.

-61 Autumn Tints, space allowed 18″ x 18″/46 x 46cm, height unlimited
+61 Last Night at the Proms, space allowed 18″ x 18″/46 x 46cm, height unlimited

-62 Halloween, space allowed 18" x 18"/46 x 46cm, height unlimited
+62 An Autumn Bonfire, space allowed 18" x 18"/46 x 46cm, height unlimited

 63 An arrangement of flowers floating in water, bowl maximum diameter 9"/23cm, no foliage allowed